africanvisionmalawi/avm-site/src/pages/health/a-child-is-born/index.md

 ![Maternity Unit, completed in stage one of the project](/img/img_4993.jpg "Maternity Unit, completed in stage one of the project")

-…Therefore, during the second stage of the project, for which we are fundraising through the ‘A Child is Born’ campaign, we are going to build a waiting home, so that expectant mothers can come to the maternity clinic earlier.
+…Therefore, during the second stage of the project, for which we are fundraising through the ‘A Child is Born’ campaign, we are going to build a Safe Motherhood Unit, so that expectant mothers can come to the maternity clinic earlier.
 The building will also include observation rooms and an under 5’s clinic.
 In front of the building we will plant nutritional permaculture gardens.

 ![New mother and baby](/img/malawi-2-036.jpg "New mother and baby")